OpTic Texas: 2025 season

 On December 11, 2024, it was reported that the team was exploring options to replace Pred as he was dealing with personal issues.
 On December 12, the team picked up Huke, his 3rd stint with the Dallas Empire/OpTic Texas franchise and left Pred's status with the team unknown.
 On December 16, Pred confirmed that he was no longer on the team.
 After a disappointing top 8 finish at the first major, Pred returned to the team and Huke was released.

-On March 17, 2025, Kenny was released ahead of the second major and 2023 Champion Cesar "Skyz" Bueno from the Los Angeles Guerrillas M8 was signed the following day.
+During the Major 2 qualifiers, the team heavily struggled and went on an 0-18 losing streak in map count before Kenny was released ahead of the second major on March 17, 2025 and 2023 Champion Cesar "Skyz" Bueno from the Los Angeles Guerrillas M8 was signed the following day.
 On March 26, Pred was released for a second time and Huke was brought back for his 4th stint with the franchise.
 On May 6, Skyz was benched and amateur player Mason "Mercules" Ramsey was signed to the roster.
-On June 29, OpTic Texas claimed their second CDL Championship and would be the first team to win back to back world championships in the CDL era.
+On June 29, OpTic Texas claimed their second CDL Championship and would be the first team to win back to back world championships in Call of Duty esports.

+2026 season

+The team kept the championship winning roster heading into the 2026 season.
+The team achieved regular season success, placing first in the regular season standings and winning Major 4.
+However, the team could not finish their strong year as they placed 2nd in the CDL Championship, losing to FaZe Vegas in the grand final.